verainthecity/healthycityhack.github.io/README.md

 ## Participants
 All participants can come in teams or find their team before the event (in slack etc.).
 Approximate number of participants is around 50 people.

+## Registration
+Registration will be open soon.
+Please write to us if you want to be involved liubov.tupikina at cri-paris.org inxaoc at gmail.com